Single Amino Acid Changes in the Ryanodine Receptor in the Human Population Have Effects In Vivo on Caenorhabditis elegans Neuro-Muscular Function.

 Things to consider when ordering your strain:

-Use our degron tags in combination with the fluorescent tagging to visualize protein expression and degradation.
+Our degron tags can be used in combination with fluorescent tagging to visualize protein expression and degradation.
+If you have any further queries, please do not hesitate to contact our team for assistance.

 Whole gene humanization allows you to replace a C. elegans gene with an orthologous gene from human or any other organism.
 If the human gene rescues the function of the gene deleted-KO, you know there is conserved biology.
 This is often the first step in a project to create a model to study clinical variants.